dbos-inc/dbos-docs/docs/getting-started/quickstart-shop.md

 git clone https://github.com/dbos-inc/dbos-demo-apps
 cd dbos-demo-apps/shop-guide
 ```
-We will also be using [cURL](https://curl.se/dlwiz/?type=bin) which is likely already installed on your system.

 ## Overview
 In this guide, we'll be implementing two functions: the checkout workflow and its request handler.